Ouphix/synchro-psychotherapies/steps2.md

   We could be much more precise in the measure of the motion by using a Motion capture devices.
 There are basically two systems:

-  * We could measure directly very cheaply motion by using actimetry devices that looks like watches on the wrist.
+  * We could measure directly very cheaply motion by using **actimetry** devices that looks like watches on the wrist.
 Unfortunately, taht could help for motion of hands but that couldn't give precise information about the motion of the head.
-  * One is minimally invasive with a Kinect, a special camera that project infra-red light and can detect it to measure depth of a scene.
+  * One is minimally invasive with a **Kinect**, a special camera that project infra-red light and can detect it to measure depth of a scene.
 It has a much a higher frequency signal detect that can rebuild a 3D representation of a subject and extract its skeletton.
 We saw that the law frequency of the signal we got 25 Hz could be a limitation of the synchrony signals we could get.
-  * Optitrack that are some markers on the body of the subject that can help to create a 3D representation of the subject.
+  * Optitrack that are some **markers on the body** of the subject that can help to create a 3D representation of the subject.
-  * An other strategy is to use special suits like in the [Ethome](https://www.youtube.com/watch?v=IBPxokjqvZ8) project that could record precisely a lot of motions directly.
+  * An other strategy is to use special **suits** like in the [Ethome](https://www.youtube.com/watch?v=IBPxokjqvZ8) project that could record precisely a lot of motions directly.
   * **Facial / Upper body recognition :** We could use automatical detection of Facial / Upper body recognition to segment images automatically instead doing it automatically.
   * **Emotions**: We could use a camera for each person to have a more precise vision of its face to detect emotions more easily.
   * **Background subtraction** could be useful to improve the quality of the motion we get